biosphere-labs/spring-xd-fk-constraint-aware-backup-restore/README.md

 # Big Data: Foreign Key Constraint Aware, Backup/Restore Application Integration

+> **Note:** This project was built circa 2015-2016 using Spring XD, which has since been deprecated.
+The underlying concepts (foreign key constraint-aware backup/restore ordering, schema dependency analysis) remain applicable, but the technology stack is obsolete.
+Kept as a reference for the architectural approach.

 ## Overview
 The purpose of the application is to centralize big data import/export jobs, with foreign key constraint awareness for multiple applications.
 A web user interface that can easily be integrated into existing other web applications using CORS is provided.
 A proxy server mediates spring xd processes through REST API interactions, setting up  and keeping in sync  job definitions and  associated  stream tap  definitions  automatically for registered data sources.